The Ultimate Neolith Countertops

 Neolith vs. Granite Countertops

-Granite countertops are like the “gold standard” that all other countertop materials are measured by.
+Granite countertops are the “gold standard” of performance by which all other countertop materials are measured.

-Even though granite is not perfect or without its own problems, most man-made countertops are trying to create a surface that performs as good or better than granite or has some unique feature or look that granite doesn’t.
+Even though granite is not without its own issues, most man-made countertops are trying to create a surface that performs as well or better than granite white providing a unique feature that granite does not have.

 When comparing Neolith countertops vs. granite, Neolith holds up well.